1. Aqueduct & Mt Peg Trails maintained by WAMBA

 Trail list/guide/map: Viewable here

-30 miles of hand-built trails are in your future thanks to STAB (Sports Trails of the Ascutney Basin).
+30 miles of hand-built trails are in your future thanks to ATA (Ascutney Trails Association).
 Free for public use, these routes travel in and around the village of Brownsville for a tour of uniquely beautiful terrain.
-You’re free to pick your poison:
+You’re free to choose your adventure:

 Great for: Beginners to experts, lone and group riders, XC and AM to winter’s fat tire biking